ibm-cloud-architecture/refarch-cloudnative-wfd/minikube_readme.md

 `helm install --name fabric ibm-charts/ibm-microservicebuilder-fabric`

-If you see something like the below message, your tiller version is not compatible.T
+If you see something like the below message, your tiller version is not compatible.

 ```
 Error: Chart incompatible with Tiller v2.4.2